abhiajk/HPDF-Team-Task/README.md

 The second button works the following way -

+To get distance and time between two locations.
+Enter source and destination and press this button.
+A tab will be visible in bottom of screen displaying distance between points and time of travel.

 To get location name for a set of coordinate: Enter latitude in first row and longitude in second row. onPress the get-distance button an alert box will pop up with location name.

 To get coordinates for a location name: Enter location name in anyone of two rows and press the button.
 An alert box pops up with coordinates.